revel/revel/manual/routing.md

 	GET    /public/{<.*>filepath} Static.Serve("public") # Map /app/public resources under /public/...
 	*      /{controller}/{action} {controller}.{action}  # Catch all; Automatic URL generation

 Let's go through the lines one at a time.
+At the end, we'll see how to accomplish **reverse routing** -- generating the URL to invoke a particular action.

 ## A simple path